North Bannister Landfill Gas Capture and Combustion project

 Project Information:

-The North Bannister Landfill Gas Capture and Combustion project is a landfill gas (LFG) operation located at the North Bannister Resource Recovery Park, approximately 95km south-southeast of Perth and 24km north of Boddington in Western Australia.
-Registered in November 2018, the project operates within a facility that serves as a major waste repository for the Perth metropolitan area and the South West region.
+The North Bannister Landfill Gas Capture and Combustion project is a landfill gas abatement initiative located at the North Bannister Resource Recovery Park, approximately 100km southeast of Perth in Western Australia.
+Registered on November 27, 2018, the project is a partnership between the proponent, LMS Energy Pty Ltd, and the facility operator, Veolia.
+The site functions as a major waste management hub, receiving significant volumes of putrescible and commercial waste from the Perth metropolitan area and the Peel region.